-Continuing with our ‘What’s new in Procreate 5’ theme, we’re diving into another big feature update this week – Brush Studio!
+We’re diving into another big feature this week – Brush Studio!
 Often creating something hands-on is the best way to learn.
 So today we’re doing a little project to make our very own Procreate Brush that changes color when you apply pressure!
 Along the way, we’ll get an in-depth overview of the Brush Studio and look at the new ‘Color Dynamics’ settings.

-You can also download the finished brush under the tutorial.
+You can also download the finished brush for free under the tutorial.

-Brush Studio not only got a design update, but there were plenty more blend modes and properties added.
-It’s now possible to set a revert point and even autograph your brushes!
+Brush Studio is well designed making it clear and easy to use.
+It’s possible to set a revert point and even autograph your brushes!

 - How to edit brush attributes & properties